ChengHsiangLu/Myofibroblast/README.md

 ## Aim

 In this project, we will be analyzing RNA-seq data from 19 samples, comprising of 10 samples with fibrotic complications and 9 non-fibrotic samples.
-Each sample has undergone two runs and 4 different treatments(untreated, TGFb, TNFa, and  TGF-b+TNF-a), resulting in a total of 151 samples(1 library failed).
+Each sample has undergone two runs and 4 different treatments(untreated, TGF-b, TNF-a, and  TGF-b+TNF-a), resulting in a total of 151 samples(1 library failed).
 We used induced pluripotent stem cells (iPSC) to differentiate into myofibroblasts and stimulated the system with different signals to observe its development.
-The objective is to investigate the effect of four different treatments: untreated, TGF-B, TNF-A, and TGF-B+TNF-A on the development of the system.
+The objective is to investigate the effect of four different treatments: untreated, TGF-b, TNF-a, and TGF-b+TNF-a on the development of the system.
 In the end, we will perform differential expression analysis to identify the genes that are differentially expressed in fibrotic and non-fibrotic samples under 4 treatments.

 <br>